A policy of responsibility to employees

 LFB is currently developing several adapted facility and support initiatives in conjunction with ESAT (vocational rehabilitation centres for disabled workers in France).

-PROFESSIONAL EQUALITY and EMPLOYEE TALENT MANAGEMENT
+EMPLOYEE TALENT MANAGEMENT

 A talent management programme has enabled several executives, identified among the Group’s key talent, to develop their skills through various tools made available to them (internal missions, training, etc.).
 Since 2016, two People Review campaigns have been conducted within the LFB Group.